 When you are ready to move forward with us, you may submit any documentation that supports your requirements to a new business agent for evaluation and acceptance.

-The Acquisition Services Directorate will accept all funding documents, including Military Interdepartmental Purchase Requests (MIPRs), Interagency Agreements, Work Orders, or Purchase Requisitions.
+IBC's Acquisition staff will accept all funding documents, including Military Interdepartmental Purchase Requests (MIPRs), Interagency Agreements, Work Orders, or Purchase Requisitions.

 We will accept the funds from the Ordering Agency in advance for the purpose of fulfilling the bona fide need.
 The bona fide needs rule mandates that a fiscal year's appropriation is obligated to meet a need arising in the fiscal year for which the appropriation was made.